AxelGoetz/website-fingerprinting/README.md

 ```

 Some of the code is also written in [go](https://golang.org/), which requires an [installation](https://golang.org/doc/install).
-This depends on your system but if you're running MACOS, I recommend using [homebrew](https://brew.sh/):
+This depends on your system but if you're running macOS, I recommend using [homebrew](https://brew.sh/):
 ```
 brew install go
 ```